ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/nyc_taxi.md

 ```

 !!!info
-    If you will run queries described bellow, you have to use full table name,
+    If you will run queries described below, you have to use full table name,
     `datasets.trips_mergetree`.